Aliases for COL4A2 Gene

 This gene encodes one of the six subunits of type IV collagen, the major structural component of basement membranes.
 The C-terminal portion of the protein, known as canstatin, is an inhibitor of angiogenesis and tumor growth.
 Like the other members of the type IV collagen gene family, this gene is organized in a head-to-head conformation with another type IV collagen gene so that each gene pair shares a common promoter. [provided by RefSeq, Jul 2008]

 GeneCards Summary for COL4A2 Gene

-COL4A2 (Collagen, Type IV, Alpha 2) is a Protein Coding gene.
-Diseases associated with COL4A2 include porencephaly 2 and familial porencephaly.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by FGFR.
+COL4A2 (Collagen Type IV Alpha 2) is a Protein Coding gene.
+Diseases associated with COL4A2 include porencephaly 2 and hemorrhage, intracerebral.
+Among its related pathways are Degradation of the extracellular matrix and Signaling by GPCR.
 GO annotations related to this gene include extracellular matrix structural constituent.
 An important paralog of this gene is COL3A1.

 UniProtKB/Swiss-Prot for COL4A2 Gene

 Type IV collagen is the major structural component of glomerular basement membranes (GBM), forming a chicken-wire meshwork together with laminins, proteoglycans and entactin/nidogen.

 Canstatin, a cleavage product corresponding to the collagen alpha 2(IV) NC1 domain, possesses both anti-angiogenic and anti-tumor cell activity.
 It inhibits proliferation and migration of endothelial cells, reduces mitochondrial membrane potential, and induces apoptosis.
 Specifically induces Fas-dependent apoptosis and activates procaspase-8 and -9 activity.
 Ligand for alphavbeta3 and alphavbeta5 integrins.